nusCS2113-AY1920S1/website/admin/project-w13-v14.md

 {{ embed_topic("project-deliverables.md#project-deliverables-ug", "Admin " + icon_embedding + " Project → Deliverables → User Guide", "v14-deliverableUg", "3") }}
 <p/>

-**Submission**: Convert the pdf (AB4 dev guide has some instructions on converting project docs to pdf) and upload to LumiNUS.
+**Submission**: Submit the pdf file to LumiNUS.
 See _summary of submissions_ above for the file name format.
+  * If you have used `adoc` to write your documentation, ensure that all necessary pages are included in the rendered HTML file.
+Convert the HTML to PDF and submit the PDF on Luminus.

 ### v1.4 Developer Guide